August 20, 1977

 Finally we arrived at the Thamada-Hotel, among the best of the seven hotels that had a licence to accommodate foreigners.
 We found it a little run-down!
 Later we realized that it had been the highlight of our trip!
 We were about to see much worse … We submitted our passports and money forms and checked in.
-Our rooms were modest – but with air condition.
+Our rooms were modest – but with air conditioning.
 Rangoon’s dining scene was quite straightforward: besides the hotel restaurants there were only two more that were considered ‚safe‘ by the small expat community: Red Ruby in Bo Aung Kyaw Street and Burma Kitchen in Shwegondine Road.
 Both have survived to this very day.
 The first one under its old name, the other has been converted into a Japanese restaurant (Furusato) a long time ago.
-So we chose the hotel’s restaurant, located at first floor.
+So we chose the hotel’s restaurant, located on the first floor.

 It was here that I first saw the menu that was identical in all government hotels in Myanmar.
 It would become a trusted companion during my travels in Burma.
 Rangoon was the only place where one could get lobster thermidor, even though it was mentioned in every city.
 The waiter was surprisingly well-dressed: he wore black trousers, his cleanest dirty white shirt and a bow tie.
 Noblesse oblige!
 In an ambience that reminded me of East Germany.
 He was even sporting a pair of black shoes!
 He served our dinner in the most professional way.
 I was especially impressed by the way he balanced the peas from the platter onto my plate.
 For a long time I couldn‘t help but feel that Burma was some kind of tropical East Germany.
 And I loved it!
 After dinner we went back to our rooms and while in bed, I reviewed the events of the day.
-And quite a day it had been!d
+And quite a day it had been!